CS4471-Team4-2020/stocks-web-app/README.md

 - [ ] Figure out what to do for testing
 - [ ] Upload to the correct database
 - [ ] Get API Management working
+- [ ] Migrate the website to my own?